-(1) A person who initiates acquisition, transfer, or disposal of a portable device containing general licensed material shall notify the commissioner within fifteen (15) days of such action.
+(1) A person who initiates acquisition, transfer, or disposal of a portable device containing general licensed material shall notify the commissioner within 15 days of the action.
 Sending a portable device for calibration, maintenance, or source replacement does not constitute transfer.